 Create a controlled testing environment

 Testing environments are fairly simple to create in a virtualized IT infrastructure.
-Most organization have the ability to spin-up servers using VMware or similar server virtualization software programs.
+Most organizations have the ability to spin-up servers using VMware or similar server virtualization software programs.
 This gives you the ability to fully test your file integrity monitoring strategy before rolling it out.

 Based on how you have information structured, you should create a virtual testing environment that mimics what you’re currently using.
 If you have the ability to, creating clones of virtual machines is a good option, because you’ll be able to see how your FIM software responds in real-life situations, using an identical file structure, that could be cause for alarm and action.